mdrideout/junjo-ai-studio-minimal-build/README.md

 If you see "failed to get session" errors, clear your browser cookies for the domain and restart services.

 ### Port Conflicts
-If ports 1323, 50051, 50052, 50053, or 5153 are already in use, find and kill the processes using those ports.
-Improved port configuration among the services is planned.
+If ports 1323, 50051, or 5153 are already in use, find and kill the processes using those ports.

+**Note:** Ports 50052 and 50053 are internal-only (not exposed to host) and used for service-to-service communication within the Docker network.

 ### Volume Permissions
 The backend requires root permissions to write to DuckDB volumes.
 If you encounter permission issues, ensure the user is set to `root` in the backend service configuration.